jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/uniconfig/architecture/architecture.md

 xr-6-ospf, ios-local-routing, ios-ospf, etc.

 ## CLI dry-run Mountpoint
-the CLI dry-run mountpoint mocks the management API for a network device over CLI.
+The CLI dry-run mountpoint mocks the management API for a network device over CLI.
 It uses the CLI dry-run journal for storing to-be-executed CLI commands instead of configuring the network device directly.
 Just as with a regular CLI mountpoint, it uses the same set of CLI translation units and the same set of OpenConfig